Ronmi/mailserver-in-container/README.md

 ### Obtain one using Certbot

 Below are steps using `WEBROOT` method.
-You can find more information about Certbot on internet.
+You can find more information about Certbot on the internet.

 First, you should modify the `docker-compose.yml` for exposing NGINX at port 80, or set a reverse proxy in front of it.